Kirk Pengilly: INXS

 The Farriss Brothers band was formed in 1977, subsequently changing the band name to INXS in 1979.

-As principal backing vocalist, saxophonist and guitarist, Pengilly contributes to the music that INXS release.
-He has written, produced and performed b-sides.
-Pengilly was also the creator of the rare Happy Christmas record sent to early 1980s fanclub members in Australia and the United States.
-His main instrument though is the guitar.
-"My eldest brother, Mark, gave me a beat up acoustic guitar when I was about nine and I taught myself playing along to records," Pengilly recalls.
+In the band, Pengilly played guitar and saxophone and provided backing vocals.
+He co-wrote several songs, including "Don't Change", By My Side", "Listen Like Thieves", and "Just Keep Walking".
+Pengilly was also the creator of a rare "Merry Christmas" record sent to early 1980s fanclub members in Australia and the United States.

+Pengilly was also the band's spokesperson and archivist, logging daily entries in diaries that date back to the beginning of INXS.

-INXS have toured the world with highlights including playing to 250,000 people at the US Festival in California in 1983, with Queen at Wembley Stadium in 1986, headlining the huge HFS-Tival, performing for Prince Charles and Princess Diana in Melbourne 1985, headlining the Rock 'n Rio Festival where they played to over 150,000 people and their own sell out show to 75,000 people at Wembley Stadium.
-The band's awards include three American Grammy nominations and have been inducted into the Australian ARIA "Hall of Fame.".
+INXS toured the world, with highlights including playing to 250,000 people at the US Festival in California in 1983, performing for Prince Charles and Princess Diana in Melbourne in 1985, playing with Queen at Wembley Stadium in 1986, headlining the Rock in Rio festival where they played to over 150,000 people in 1991, headlining their own concert to 75,000 people at Wembley Stadium, also in 1991, and headlining the HFStival in 1993.
+The band received three Grammy nominations and were inducted into the Australian ARIA Hall of Fame.

-His position also sees him as the key publicity spokesperson, a role he does not take lightly.
-Pengilly is also the band's archivist, faithfully logging daily entries in diaries that date back to the beginning of INXS.

-Pengilly stated that Michael Hutchence's death in 1997 came as a big shock because Hutchence was in "a great place" and believes it was an accident.
-After Hutchence's death the band continued playing with various different singers until the band parted ways in 2012.
+Pengilly stated that Michael Hutchence's death in 1997 came as a major shock because Hutchence was in "a great place" and believes it was an accident.
+After Hutchence's death, INXS continued playing with various singers before disbanding in 2012.

-After 430 weeks in the ARIA top 100 albums chart, INXS's album "The Very Best" reached Diamond status in 2020.

 Other projects

-In 1982 Pengilly became involved in a one-off EP project with the band, The Igniters.
-The following year he, Andrew Farriss, and Garry Gary Beers worked together on the 12" release of "Flaming Hands" / "Cast My Love".
-In 1987 Pengilly appeared in the music video "You're Gonna Get Hurt", released by Australian singer Jenny Morris, unrecognizable without his trademark glasses.
+In 1982 Pengilly became involved in a one-off EP project with the band the Igniters.
+The following year, he, Andrew Farriss and Garry Gary Beers worked together on the 12" release of "Flaming Hands" / "Cast My Love".
+In 1987, Pengilly appeared in the music video "You're Gonna Get Hurt", released by Australian singer Jenny Morris, unrecognizable without his trademark glasses.

 When the band was on a break during 1989, Pengilly along with Tim Farriss produced an album for local Sydney band Crash Politics.
 He played saxophone for Richard Clapton on his Distant Thunder album in 1993, and has also been a session guitarist for Shona Laing and saxophonist for Martin Plaza.
 His production efforts include an album for his brother Drew's band, Coo, in 1999, and in 2002 Pengilly co-wrote and co-produced the album "Still in Bed" by Hughie Murray.

 Pengilly starred in the first series of Celebrity MasterChef Australia and progressed to the finals, where he came second to Olympic swimmer Eamon Sullivan.

-In December 2016 Pengilly and his wife Layne became Brand Ambassadors for the online health and wellness market-place Inner Origin.
+In December 2016, he and his wife Layne became brand ambassadors for the online health and wellness market-place Inner Origin.